Submitty/submitty.github.io/_docs/sysadmin/configuration/registration_feed.md

 #### `imap_remote.php`
 This script will retrieve CSV Data files attached to an email in an IMAP email account and deliver it to the location specified by `'CSV_FILE'`.

 ***IMPORTANT:*** This script is highly specialized, and is currently obsolete and unsupported.
-This script is provided "as is" as a resource for another developer to adapt for their University's needs.
+This script is provided "as is" as a sample for another developer to adapt for their University's needs.
 Use at your own risk.

 **config.php**
 *define* |